Forum-Promotion/help-center/docs/help-guides/follow-and-unfollow.md

 # How to Unfollow a user on Forum Promotion

-### Step 1: Ensure that you're logged in to your account.
+### Step 1: Ensure that you're logged in to your account

 1. After logging in, locate the user you wish to unfollow.

-### Step 2: Find the individual you wish to Unfollow.
+### Step 2: Options for unfollowing a user on Forum Promotion

 **Option 1:** Once you are on the user's profile, you can click the **unfollow** button on their profile.
 - After clicking **unfollow** the button will revert to ***follow***, giving you confirmation you are no longer following the user.

 **Option 2:** Navigate to your Forum Promotion [account](https://forumpromotion.net/account/) settings.
-From here, look in the left sidebar menu.
+- From here, look in the left sidebar menu.
 Click on **Following** to view a list of all the users you are currently following.
 You can unfollow multiple users here as well.